A1y0sh4/Summary-of-The-State-and-Revolution/README.md

 The law, instead of being equal, should in fact be unequal.

-As long as bourgeois law is to be applied, a certain bureaucratization of the functionaries of the revolutionary proletariat itself is inevitable.
+As long as bourgeois law is to be applied, a certain degree of bureaucratization of the functionaries of the revolutionary proletariat itself is inevitable.
 But it will not be as ubiquitous as it is in the bourgeois states.
 ##
 After overthrowing the capitalists and bureaucrats, all citizens will become the workers of the socialist state: in turn everyone will govern it and then everyone will get used to making sure that no one governs; moreover, there will no longer be unemployment and consequently working hours will be reduced.
 The whole society will become a great office and a great factory with equality of work and wages.
 But this discipline is by no means our ideal or our final goal: it is only a necessary stage to facilitate the overthrow of the bourgeois states and to bring us closer to the withering away of the socialist states.